MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 ## How does the service help me?

-Let's say I just got a piece of data, maybe it's stock/financial data, healthcare data, Microsoft Graph data, or schema.org data.
+Let's say I just got a piece of data, maybe it's financial data, Microsoft Graph data, schema.org data, or custom data from within my organization.

-Now I want to display this data to a user.
+Now I want to display the data to a user.

-Traditionally that means writing a UI template in whatever
+Traditionally that means writing custom UI code in all of the front-end stacks that I deliver to end-users.

- I don't have a standard way to display it.
-The template service helps you discover templates for various types of data, retrieve an Adaptive Card template for the data, or populate the template with data server-side, so you can deliver an Adaptive Card to any [supported platform](https://docs.microsoft.com/en-us/adaptive-cards/resources/partners).

-* An HTTP endpoint for **finding**
+But what if there were a world where my app could "learn" new UI templates based on the type of data?
+A world where anyone could contribute, enhance, and share common UI templates, within their own projects, within an organization, or for the entire internet.

+## What is the card template service?

+The card template service is a simple REST endpoint that helps:

+* **Find** a template by analyzing the structure of your data
+* **Get** a template so you can bind it directly on the client, *without sending your data to the server or ever leaving the device*
+* **Populate** a template on the server, when client-side data binding isn't appropriate or possible

+Behind it all, is:

 * A shared, open-source template repository backed by GitHub.
 * All the templates are flat JSON files in the repo which makes editing, contributing, and sharing painless.
-* The code for the service will be made available so you can host it on your own; not everyone has to go through `https://templates.adaptivecards.io` to get the functionality this service provides.
+* The code for the service will be made available so you can host wherever makes the most sense to you.

 ## Using the service